 In love – 2 Sam 13:15.
 “The hatred wherewith he hated her was greater than the love wherewith he had loved her”.
 This is what happened to Amnon; his heart deceived him into thinking that he was in love with Tamar.
 Solomon loved many wives and they turned his heart away from the Lord.
 In love your heart can easily deceive you; you must defy your heart.
 Here is the remedy in Deut 6:5.
 Love the Lord with all thine heart.
 If you fill your heart with love for him then you will resist loving the wrong person.

-In child-rearing – 1 Sam 3:13 – “his sons made themselves vile, and he restrained them not” – this is what happened to Eli – he obviously loved his sons because he honored them above the Lord – your love for your children can lead you to enable them to keep doing wrong – often with your children, your heart will deceive you; in that case, you must defy your heart and do the hard thing contrary to your love in order to help them.
+In child-rearing – 1 Sam 3:13.
+“His sons made themselves vile, and he restrained them not”.
+This is what Eli did.
+He obviously loved his sons because he honored them above the Lord.
+Your love for your children can lead you to enable them to keep doing wrong.
+Often with your children, your heart will deceive you.
+In that case, you must defy your heart and do the hard thing contrary to your love in order to help them.

 In fear – Deut 7:17.
 “Thou shalt say in thine heart, these nations are more than I; how can I dispossess them”?
 This is what happened to Israel when they tried to defeat all of the nations in Canaan.
 They feared the nations and became discouraged about their ability to win against them.
 Their fear caused them to fret against the Lord and forget that he was their salvation.
 Your heart will deceive you with fear.
 You must defy your heart when you are afraid.
 And encourage yourself in the Lord to face the tough things in life.

 In envy – Prov 23:17.
 “Let not thine heart envy sinners: but be thou in the fear of the Lord all the day long”.
 Your heart will deceive you into believing that your friends who are sinners have a better life than you do as a Christian.
 You must defy your heart.
 The life of a sinner is not better than the life of a Christian who is living in the will of God.